bloosqr/ZoteroObsidianTemplates/README.md

  (5) save the Literature Summary Script.md somewhere in your vault.
 This will pull the data for you and put it in a table.

+ (6) In the task Manager you need to add 4 custom Statuses.

+    Go to Settings->Tasks-> Custom Statuses

+    Click Add New Task Status

+    The first one has the following settings:

+         Task Status Symbol: U

+         Task Status Name:Unread

+         Next Task Status Symbol: >

+         Task Status Type: NON_TASK

+    The second one has the following settings:

+         Task Status Symbol: >

+         Task Status Name: To Read

+         Next Task Status Symbole: ~

+         Task Status Type: TODO

+    The third one has the following settings:

+        Task Status Symbol: ~

+        Task Status Name: In Progress

+        Next Status Symbol: R

+        Task Status Type: In Progress

+    The last one has the following settings:

+        Task Status Symbol: R

+        Task Status Name: Read

+        Task Next Status Symbol: U

+        Task Status Type: DONE

+      One thing I noticed is a lot of themes use these symbols so so the images might be weird.
+I am using the Blue Topaz theme and the symbols that come out           look reasonable.

 By default this script puts all the papers in a folder called "Literature".
 You should be able to edit the files to change this to something else if you'd like.